astrolabsoftware/fink-website-rubin/content/post/2025-01-30-fink-portal-v6/index.md

 cardimage: portal_v6.png
 ---

-We are delighted toimages/API_fink.png announce the release of Fink Science Portal version 6.
+We are delighted to announce the release of Fink Science Portal version 6.
 <!--more-->

 While there are no new functionalities this time, there is a major change under the hood that should result in improved performance.
 Release notes can be found at: https://github.com/astrolabsoftware/fink-science-portal/releases/tag/6.0